johnr909/spark/readme.txt

 * Compatible with Elementor Page Builder

 == Installation ==
+Once the plugin  is installed, run the following command in terminal from the main theme directory:
+$ composer dump-autoload

 == Frequently Asked Questions ==

 = Does this theme support any plugins? =
 Spark includes support for Infinite Scroll in Jetpack.

 == Credits ==